Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 - 6 minutes walking distance from Concha Beach;

-- In front of Coroinha Beach and a mototaxi stop.
+- In front of Coroinha Beach and a motocycle taxi stop.

 Besides the localization, what I liked about Portal da Concha hotel in Itacaré was:

-Structure and services: the accommodation has swimming pool, TV lounge, game room, and a restaurant where they serve a delicious breakfast.
-There is also a massage room with multiple services such as lymphatic drainage, modeling massage with bamboo, relaxing massage, among others (value R$150*/hour)
+Structure and services: the accommodation has a swimming pool, TV lounge, game room, and a restaurant that serves a delicious breakfast.
+There is also a massage room with multiple services such as lymphatic drainage, modeling massage with bamboo, and relaxing massage, among others (value R$150*/hour)

 Commitment to recycling: the initiative of the public recycling program is recent and doesn’t support all of the city, but even so, before this service began, Portal da Concha already did recycle with the help of a project called Recicla Itacaré.

 Therapeutic garden: they have a therapeutic garden where guests can use its medicinal herbs to make their own tea.

 Breakfast: Delicious.
 I was addicted to Iracema’s tapiocas!